ciflikli/css/content/intro.md

 ### What about prize packs for the first-place team?

-Yeah, those too - thanks GitHub (:
+We would like to keep it nice and friendly, but those might receive little [octocat figurines](https://github.myshopify.com/products/octocat-figurine)---thanks GitHub (:

 ### Will there be opportunities for networking?